How to Factory Reset Android Phone

 Whether it is because they are facing some issues with their Smartphone or because they simply want their Smartphone to feel like new again, the average Android user feels the need to reset their Smartphone to factory settings at least once in the device’s life span.
 Resetting an Android device to factory settings is a bit of a confusing and complex process that most people need help with, especially in the case of rookies who are attempting it for the first time.
 Well, the following are the two different methods that a person can use to reset their Android Smartphone to factory settings:

-Method 1: Soft Reset
+Method 1: Perform a Soft Reset.

-1. Navigate to the device’s Settings.
+1. Navigate to the device’s settings.

 android factory reset